sp-squared/portfolio/Open_Source_Projects/README.md

 ## 📖 Background & Motivation

-Whisper's open-endedness allowed me to very quickly prototype an ASR to Kazakh text pipeline with the intention of improving language detection among Bashkir (Башҡорт),Kazakh, and Kyrgyz.
+Whisper's open-endedness allowed me to very quickly prototype an ASR to Kazakh text pipeline with the intention of improving language detection among Bashkir (Башҡорт), Kazakh, and Kyrgyz.
 I was able to get my local setup using Whisper ASR to replicate similar sentences seen on NoteGPT.

 ## 🎯 Supported Languages